patriciomacadden/hobbit/README.md

 end
 ```

+Every route is composed of a verb, a path and a block.
+When an incoming request
+matches a route, the block is executed and a response is sent back to the
-The returned value of the block will be the `body` of your route.
-The `headers`
+client.
+The return value of the block will be the `body` of the response.
+The
-and `status code` of the route will be calculated by `Rack::Response`, but you
+`headers` and `status code` of the response will be calculated by
-could modify it.
+`Rack::Response`, but you could modify it anyway you want it.

-Additionally, when a route gets called you have this objects available:
+Additionally, when a route gets called you have this methods available:

 * `env`: The Rack environment.
 * `request`: a `Rack::Request` instance.